 Het Shah, AIR 1 in NEET 2016 & AIR 4 in AIIMS MBBS 2016

-The topper from Nadiad, Gujarat, Het Shah, outsmarted nearly 8 lakh candidates to secure AIR 1 in NEET 2016.
-He believes that his consistent hard work of 2 years helped him to achieve success.
-He says that he religiously followed the visualization method, which was also the trick not to lose calm during the exam.
+The topper from Nadiad, Gujarat, Het Shah, outsmarted nearly eight lakh candidates to secure AIR 1 in NEET 2016.
+He believes that his consistent hard work of two years helped him to achieve success.
+He says that he religiously followed the visualisation method, which was also the trick not to lose calm during the exam.
 He also shared the importance of studying thoroughly from the NCERT books.

 NCERT Books are the key to strong foundation: Het emphasised on strengthening basic concepts by thoroughly studying from the NCERT core books.
 He shares that he does not believe in marathon studies, instead followed a strict routine of studying four to six hours from NCERT books.
 He believed that following a regular schedule and intensely studying from the NCERT books played a major role in his success in the medical entrance exams.

-Advice to aspirants: He suggests to the aspirants to start their preparations early, join a good coaching institute as it helps to polishyour knowledge and gives you an edge over other aspirants.
+Advice to aspirants: He suggests aspirants to start their preparations early, join a good coaching institute as it helps to polish their knowledge and gives them an edge over other aspirants.

 Ekansh Goyal, AIR 2 in NEET 2016 & AIR 9 in AIIMS MBBS 2016

 Regular studies: The only strategy he adopted was to stay relaxed and study regularly followed by small breaks.
-He shares that his success mantra was 12 hours of daily stud.
+He shares that his success mantra was 12 hours of study everyday.
 However, he discourages sitting for long hours at one-go.
 He says, he focused on revising the syllabus repeatedly.

-Recreational activities are important : He says it is important to balance studies and recreational activities.
+Recreational activities are important : According to Ekansh, it is important to balance studies and recreational activities.
 During the preparation phase, he would play his favourite sport, football.
-As they say, a healthy mind resides in a healthy body,”occassional outdoor games help you rejuvenate your spirits,” says Ekansh.
+As they say, a healthy mind resides in a healthy body,”occassional outdoor games help you rejuvenate your spirits,” he says.